 \section{Implementation}

-The implementation is rather straightforward for most of the estimation procedures.
-Only the combination of the modified bridge proposal and the Milstein approximation requires some more detailed explanation.
-As already mentioned, when approximating the two factors on the right hand side of (\ref{eq:left_right}) by the transition density based on the Milstein scheme, there is no closed formula for the normalisation constant to obtain a proper density.
-The normalisation is necessary because the proposal density for a path segment is the product of several of these terms where the condition of the left point $X_{t_k}$ differs between a newly proposed segment and the last accepted segment if several consecutive points are imputed.
+The implementation is relatively straightforward for the majority of the estimation procedures, and only the combination of the MB proposal and the Milstein approximation requires additional explanation.
+As mentioned, when approximating the two factors on the right-hand side of (\ref{eq:left_right}) by the transition density based on the Milstein scheme, there is no closed formula for the normalisation constant to obtain a proper density.
+The normalisation is necessary because the proposal density for a path segment is the product of several of the terms from~(\ref{eq:left_right}), where the condition on the left point, $X^*_{t_k}$, differs between a newly proposed segment and the last accepted segment if several consecutive points are imputed.
 Therefore, the normalisation constants differ and do not cancel out in the acceptance probability.
-Only for the case where just one point is imputed between two observations (i.e. $m=2$ subintervals), the normalisation is not necessary because then the left point $X_{t_k}$ is always a (fixed) observed point which is not updated and thus the normalisation constants cancel out in the acceptance probability.
-For $m>2$, we integrate the product~(\ref{eq:left_right}) over $X_{t_{k+1}}$ numerically to obtain the normalisation constant.
-The product~(\ref{eq:left_right}) may be very small (but not zero everywhere in a non-empty feasible set $\mathcal{D}$) and thus may numerically integrate to zero especially when the upper interval boundary of the feasible set is infinite.
-To overcome this issue, we take two measures.
-Firstly, we do not integrate over the whole set of feasible points but determine the maximum of the product numerically and then integrate over the interval that includes all points with a function value of at least $10^{-20}$ times this maximum.
-Secondly, we rescale the product~(\ref{eq:left_right}) by dividing by this maximum before integrating.
+Normalisation is not necessary only in the case where just one point is imputed between two observations (i.e. $m=2$ subintervals) because the left point, $X_{t_k}$, is always a (fixed) observed point that is not updated.
+Thus, the normalisation constants cancel out in the acceptance probability.
+For $m>2$, we numerically integrate the product~(\ref{eq:left_right}) over $X_{t_{k+1}}$ to obtain the normalisation constant.
+The product in~(\ref{eq:left_right}) may be very small (but not zero everywhere in a non-empty feasible set $\mathcal{D}$) and may thus numerically integrate to zero, especially when the upper interval bound of the feasible set is infinite.
+To overcome this problem, we take two measures.
+First, we do not integrate over the entire set of feasible points but determine the maximum of the product numerically and then integrate over the interval that includes all points with a function value of at least $10^{-20}$ times this maximum.
+Second, we rescale the product in~(\ref{eq:left_right}) by dividing by the maximum before integrating.